Direct Line magazine

 Get cracking on packing

 You have two choices when it comes to packing: do it yourself or call in the professionals.
-Doing it yourself is not only cheaper, but also gives you the chance for a ruthless clear-out.

-Label all the boxes with what’s in them and which room they need to go in when you arrive at your new property.
+One approach is to pack one room at a time.
+As you pack, take care to wrap breakables carefully and be sure to label all the boxes with what’s in them and which room they need to go in when you arrive at your new property.

 Removal firms

-Get quotes from removal firms well ahead of your move.
-You’ll pay more if you want them to pack your stuff too – but it will be less work (and stress!) for you.
+You’ll pay more if you want them to supply boxes, bubble wrap, and even pack your stuff too – but it could be money well spent as it’ll mean less work (and stress!) for you.

-The British Association of Removers (BAR) and the National Guild of Removers and Storers (NGRS) list approved removal firms in your area.
-Some will provide insurance during the move, but you may find your home insurance provider covers you.
+Some removal firms will provide insurance during the move, but you may find your home insurance provider covers you.

 Make a survival kit